 ZWCAD supports three-dimensional wireframes and surfaces.
 Three dimensional drawings can be displayed in wireframe, hidden line view, and surface shading.
 ZWCAD supports displaying and working with raster images in your drawings.
-However, ZWCAD does not display images located inside of blocks and externally referenced drawings (xrefs).
 When a drawing containing proxy entities is loaded into ZWCAD, a message displays indicating that some entities will not display.

 It's easy to customize ZWCAD.
-You can modify menus and toolbars, create custom menus, dialog boxes, command aliases, and scripts, and add custom programs written in any of several programming languages, including LISP and SDS[TM] (Solutions Development System[TM], the program's Autodesk® ADScompatible language).
+You can modify menus and toolbars, create custom menus, dialog boxes, command aliases, and scripts, and add custom programs written in any of several programming languages, including LISP and SDSTM (Solutions Development SystemTM, the program's Autodesk® ADScompatible language).
 There is also Microsoft® Visual Basic for Applications (VBA).

 You can run existing LISP applications in ZWCAD with little or no modification.
 ZWCAD uses the Appload command so you can easily load LISP programs.

 ZWCAD reads files that contain dialog control language (DCL) statements as well, which makes ZWCAD compatible with dialog boxes created for AutoCAD.